FCS-analysis/PyCorrFit/README.rst

 Running from source
 -------------------
-The easiest way to run ShapeOut from source is to use `Anaconda <http://continuum.io/downloads>`__.
+The easiest way to run PyCorrFit from source is to use `Anaconda <http://continuum.io/downloads>`__.
 PyCorrFit requires wxPython which is not available at the Python package index.
 Make sure you install a unicode version of wxPython.
 Detailed installation instructions are `here <https://github.com/FCS-analysis/PyCorrFit/wiki/Running-from-source>`__.